rameshbalan/Rpipiens_OPP/README.md

 ## Align reads to the reference transcriptome:

-1. Map each read to the reference transcriptome and estimate the read counts.
+1. Map each read to the reference transcriptome.

 ```
 bwa index reference_transcriptome.fasta